 1. Eat as many organically grown unprocessed foods as possible.
 Better yet, eat bio-dynamically grown foods.

 2. Stop or dramatically reduce the consumption of processed food.
 This includes most foods available in jars, cans, or bags.

 4. Eat sea salt rather than table salt.

 5. Do not eat refined grains of any kind.

-7. Do a hair mineral test to establish your current mineral state and get direction into establishing and maintaining a healthy mineral balance.
+7. Do a hair mineral analysis test to establish your current mineral state and get direction into establishing and maintaining a healthy mineral balance.

 The most important takeaway from this article is that while pH has significance, it pales in comparison to the concept of maintaining a complete and well-balanced composition of all of the minerals in the body which is the most important goal to achieve for optimal health.